TheFlowDEV/site_avito_public/README.md

 Service for selling items for students
 # To use it
 ## Install requirements
-Be sure, that your PostgresQL is running before launching it.
+Be sure, that your PostgresQL server and Redis server are running before launching it.

-You can define connection's properties in config.py file.
+You can define connections properties in config.py file.
 ```
 pip install -r requirements.txt
 ```